-Officer Trainings are offered multiple times at the beginning of the fall and spring semesters.
-This orientation includes how to fill out a check requisition, mandated reporting for financial transactions, information about your student organization account, and other policies and procedures essential to maintain a student organization in active and good standing.
-Student Organizations must attend Officer Orientation to remain active and in good standing.
-All organizations are required to send their President and Treasurer to this training annually in the fall and are encouraged to attend additional officer trainings throughout the year to refresh their knowledge of financial policies for organizations.
-If your organization's President or Treasurer leaves the organization or a new person becomes the Treasurer, contact the Activities Program Manager for Student Life to schedule an individual orientation.
+Treasurer Trainings are offered multiple times at the beginning of the fall and spring semesters.
+These trainings cover how to fill out a check requisition, what can and cannot be purchased, mandated reporting for financial transactions, and information about your student organization account.
+Student Organizations must attend Treasurer Trainings to remain active and in good standing.
+All organizations are required to send their treasurer to this training annually in the fall and are encouraged to attend additional treasurer trainings throughout the year to refresh their knowledge of financial policies for organizations.
+If your organization's treasurer leaves the organization or a new person becomes the treasurer, contact the Administrative Assistant for Student Life to schedule an individual training.